nicolasfara/phd-programme-cs-slides/content/home/slides.md

 - _Dynamic reconfiguration_ based on _AI_ techniques (e.g., _reinforcement learning_).
 - _Distributed intelligence_ from two differen perspective: **Application** level, **Infrastructural** level
 - Suitable for scenarios where the context is _dynamic_ and _unpredictable_ but **QoS** metrics are known
-- More general an potentially _more effective_ than rule-based reconfiguration
+- More general and potentially _more effective_ than rule-based reconfiguration

 {{% /col %}}